MichaelJMarsh/MichaelJMarsh/README.md

 <p align="center">
   <strong>Building cross-platform mobile apps used by millions.</strong><br/>
-  Crafting seamless user experiences with Dart, AI-driven analytics, and a passion for front-end finesse.
+  Crafting seamless user experiences with Dart, AI-driven analytics, and a passion for front‑end finesse.
 </p>

 <hr/>